jeekinlau/RoseArrayTools/README.md

 This package will be a collection of tools that are routinely used by Texas A&M University Rose Breeding Program for analysis of genetic data from the WagRhSNP68k SNP array

 To download this package in R or Rstudio, use the following lines of code:

-The R-package "devtools" is used to install "RoseArrayTools" from Github

 ```
 install.packages('devtools')